emakryo/rustdef/README.md

 ## Develop

-### How it works?
+### How does it work?

 Roughly, definitions in rustdef are available in python after the following steps.

-1. Each rustdef magic cell is populated with module definition of pyo3
+1. Each rustdef magic cell is populated with the module definition of pyo3
 2. A new crate is generated for the rustdef cell
 3. The crate is compiled into a python wheel by `maturin`
-4. Install the wheel with pip
+4. Install the wheel with `pip`
-5. Functions with `#[pyfunction]` attributes are exported into interpreter name space in notebook
+5. Functions with `#[pyfunction]` attributes are exported into the interpreter namespace in notebooks
-6. Ready to call the function in notebook!
+6. Ready to call the function in notebooks!

 ### Build